Orange County Brain Injury

 Diffuse Axonal Injury (DAI)

-This serious injury is the result of damage to the axons that connect brain cells and will impair quality of life significantly, including lost motor skills and cognitive function.
+This serious injury is the result of damage to the axons that connect brain cells and is likely to impair quality of life significantly, including loss of motor skills and cognitive function.
 A DAI often causes a coma, and axonal changes can be detected on CT and MRI scans.

 These injuries often occur after a significant impact.
-That can include being shaken, being involved in a car accident at high speeds, or an injury that might twist the brain in a way that damages the nerve axons.
+That can include being shaken, being injured in a car accident at high speeds, or an injury that might twist the brain in a way that damages the nerve axons.
 The outcome for these cases is a lowered quality of life that includes impaired brain function, problems with motor skills, and a reduced cognitive capacity and ability.
-Life changes forever after this injury.
+This type of injury has the potential to permanently alter an individual’s life.

 Frontal Lobe Injury